niall-dance-sanchez/sigma-capstone-project/README.md

 	- Goals are determined by comparing the average of the statistics of the user's penalty taker or goalkeeper with a randomly generated number between 1-100 (The greater number wins).
 	- The opponent gains an advantage by winning the coin toss which will add a buffer of 5 to the range of their random number (i.e. 5-105) to reflect the real life advantage of taking first.
 	- The user earns points for scoring goals and winning shootouts and is deducted points for losing shootouts.
-	- There are 4 levels of difficulty (Easy, Intermediate, Hard, Very Hard), which increase the opponents buffer by 10 for each step up in difficulty.
+	- There are 4 levels of difficulty (Easy, Intermediate, Hard, Very Hard), which increase the opponent's buffer by 10 for each step up in difficulty.
 	- More points are earned by winning shootouts of a harder difficulty.
-	- Gaining points allows the user to unlock better penalty takers and goalkeepers which are selected before each shootout.
+	- Earning points allows the user to unlock better penalty takers and goalkeepers which are selected before each shootout.
 	- The user can end the game after every shootout and their points and number of shootouts played will be displayed at the end.